readytotest/test-playwright/README.md

 1. Both the primary repo that contains my website and this repo that has the Playwright specs are checked out.
 2. A local Node.js server is started within the GitHub runner environment.
-3. Playwright scripts located in this repo execute tests against the locally hosted GitHub pages site. in my primary repo.
+3. Playwright scripts located in this repo execute tests against the locally hosted GitHub pages site in my primary repo.

 ## Usage